 American Diabetes Association – Rochester Office

 The ADA Rochester office is committed to educating the public about how to stop diabetes and support those living with the disease.
+Contact the ADA at (585) 458-3040.

 References

 American Diabetes Association.
 Standards of Medical Care in Diabetes - 2019.
-Available from:
+January 2019 Volume 42, Supplement 1 Available from: https://professional.diabetes.org/content-page/practice-guidelines-resources

 Centers for Disease Control and Prevention: Diabetes and Hepatitis B Vaccination